Skip to content

 Settings

-• ghostPrompt.suggestionModelPolicy = nonPremiumOnly (default): only non-premium-like models are allowed.
+• ghostPrompt.suggestionModelPolicy = nonPremiumOnly (default): only included (0x) models are allowed when pricing metadata is available.

 • ghostPrompt.suggestionModelPolicy = anyModel: uses the first available model (may consume premium quota).